CripterHack/Amaru/README.md

   <img src="amaru-app.png" alt="Amaru Logo" width="512" height="512"/>
 </p>

+> ⚠️ **Warning**: By now this is an experimental, in-progress version of Amaru Antivirus.
+It is currently under active development and should not be used in production environments.
+Features may be incomplete, unstable or subject to significant changes.
+Use at your own risk.

 Origin: Mythological Inca serpent that guards treasures.
 Analogy: Coils around and neutralizes threats.